DBMS Database Normalization

-The entity under consideration should already be in the 1NF and all attributes within the entity should depend solely on the entity's unique identifier.
+The entity should be considered already in 1NF and all attributes within the entity should depend solely on the unique identifier of the entity.

-The entity should already be in the 2NF and no column entry should be dependent on any other entry (value) other than the key for the table.
+The entity should be considered already in 2NF and no column entry should be dependent on any other entry (value) other than the key for the table.

 If such an entity exists, move it outside into a new table.

-The database should be in 3NF and all tables can have only one primary key.
+3NF and all tables in the database should be only one primary key.

 Tables cannot have multi-valued dependencies on a Primary Key.